 Configure Workflow Instance Monitoring

-The new Workflow Engine based on Matrix42 Workers uses an individual implementation of the Workflow Instance Monitoring, which not only replicates the functionality of the AppFabric Monitoring module for the Workflow Instances running on Matrix42 Worker but also adds additional features which allow tailoring the monitoring for each specific environment.
+The new Workflow Engine based on Matrix42 Workers uses an individual implementation of the Workflow Instance Monitoring, which not only replicates the functionality of the AppFabric Monitoring module for the Workflow Instances running on Matrix42 Worker but also adds additional features that allow tailoring the monitoring for each specific environment.

 The System provides two levels of monitoring capabilities for Workflow Instances running on Matrix42 Worker Engine.
 All the Workflow Instances regardless of durability can be configured to utilize Workflow event collection capabilities, allowing data at varying verbosity to be collected for monitoring and troubleshooting purposes.